NFL Winners and Losers: What a moment for Smilin' Jay Cutler

 Tom Brady and Rob Gronkowski: We should have known the Patriots weren’t going to go 0-2.
 Their two best players wouldn’t let it happen.

 New England put up 555 yards and blew out the Saints 36-20.
 It seemed for a bit like Brady might have a shot at the NFL record of 554 passing yards in a game.
-He had 294 yards at halftime and the Saints can’t stop anyone.
-The fact that it was against the Saints’ defense, which made Sam Bradford look like a superstar last week, throws just a little cold water on the performance.
+He had 294 at halftime and the Saints can’t stop anyone.
+The fact that it was against the Saints, who made Sam Bradford look like a superstar last week, throws a little cold water on the performance.
 But it was still great for the Patriots to see Brady put up 447 yards and three touchdowns after not putting up vintage Brady numbers last week.

 Anyone sane knew the Patriots weren’t going to be as bad this season as they were in a Week 1 loss to the Chiefs.
 Still, it has to make fans in New England feel better to see their team play like everyone expected them to play this season.